FLORES-SimonG/FLORES-SimonG/README.md

 ## About Me

-- 🚀 I'm working as a Fullstack Developer at Alltagsauto.ch.
+- 🚀 I'm working as a Fullstack Developer at Alltagsauto.ch since 06/2024.

 - 🔭 I was working as a Teacher Assistant at Henry and developing FullStack projects with a focus on Frontend.
 I use tools like Tailwind, CSS Modules, SASS, Bootstrap, and frameworks like Reactjs and Nextjs.